-Feedback sought on new Stockholm Convention persistent organic pollutants
+New Stockholm Convention persistent organic pollutants

-The new listings are:
+The new chemicals were:

 - Dicofol, an organochlorine pesticide, that was used to control mites on fruit, vegetables, ornamentals, field crops, cotton, tea, and Christmas tree plantations (Convention Decision SC-9/11).